 More relief is on the way for underwater borrowers, assuming mortgage lenders agree to take part in the voluntary program.

-On September 7, the FHA will begin offering FHA loans to certain underwater non-FHA borrowers who are current on their existing mortgages via the FHA Short Refinance program, originally unveiled back in March.
+On September 7, HUD will begin offering FHA loans to certain underwater non-FHA borrowers who are current on their existing mortgages via the FHA Short Refinance program, originally unveiled back in March.

 The property must be the homeowner’s primary residence (1-4 units), and the borrower’s existing first mortgage holder must agree to write off at least 10 percent of their unpaid principal balance, bringing the borrower’s combined loan-to-value ratio (CLTV) to no more than 115 percent.

 Additionally, the existing loan must NOT be an FHA-insured loan, and the refinanced FHA-insured first mortgage must have a loan-to-value ratio of no more than 97.75 percent.